f5devcentral/f5-agility-labs-sslviz/docs/class4/labinfo.rst

 ..
 TODO:: Update instructions for new Agility Lab portal when available

-To access your lab and lookup the necessary IP addresses, you should have received an email with your personal "Lab Portal Link".
-Once attached you should have something similar to the following image.
-Highlighted is the "Lab Guide" and the VM's you'll spend all of your time attached to.
+To access your lab:
+-  <fill in the blank>

+Once connected to your lab environment, you should see the following resources in the **Compenents** tab.

 .. image:: images/labinfo-1.png